Modeling and Analysis of Land-to-Ship Maritime Wireless Channels at 5.8 GHz: Channel Sparsity

 Lemma 2 implies that the channel sparsity is enhanced when the MPCs have variant powers.
 Combining Lemma 1 and Lemma 2, we have $G_3\geq G_1$, indicating that the Gini index and hence the channel sparsity tend to increase with the multipath delay resolution (or equivalently, the bandwidth) if all the other conditions remain unchanged.

 Fig. \ref{fig9} illustrates the Rician $K$ factor versus the Gini index under different fixed-point measurement conditions across all distance ranges, along with least squares fits.
-The maritime Gini index concentrates in the range of 0.965 to 0.985.
+Note that we have examined variations of the Rician $K$ factor and the Gini index against distance, but have not observed any obvious trend.
+Thus, the results presented herein include all measured distances.
+It is evident from Fig. \ref{fig9} that the maritime Gini index concentrates in the range of 0.965 to 0.985.
 As a comparison, the Gini index varies between about 0.4 and 0.8 at 5.9 GHz with a bandwidth of 30 MHz for the urban scenario~\cite{Zhang21TCCN}, and between about 0.75 and 0.92 at 6 GHz with a bandwidth of 400 MHz for the indoor office scenario~\cite{Liu24TVT}.
 According to Lemma 1 and Lemma 2, an increase in the bandwidth will raise the Gini index.
 Therefore, the maritime wireless channel is sparser than typical urban and indoor scenarios.
 More importantly, over all the fixed-point measurement data, the least squares fitting slope in Fig. \ref{fig9} suggests that a larger $K$ factor tends to be associated with a higher Gini index, which is consistent with the characteristics of increased channel sparsity.
+Additionally, the Rician $K$ factor and the Gini index are slightly lower on Day 1 for the same antenna height, indicating that rougher sea conditions are likely to render more diffuse scattering power.